Location:

 The Challenge

-Healthy ecosystems are a crucial asset to corporations, helping to minimize water-related risks related to supply regulation and stability, water quality protection, and mitigation of the impacts of extreme events.
+Healthy ecosystems are a crucial asset for corporations, helping minimize water-related risks related to supply regulation and stability, water quality protection, and mitigation of the impacts of extreme events.
 Corporations have adopted water stewardship approaches to address water-related risks and shared water challenges.
 Their efforts help improve conditions onsite and in watersheds and communities where they operate through ecosystem restoration and other stewardship activities.

-How Are Helping
+How We Are Helping

 Prioritizing biodiversity as a core component of corporate water stewardship has never been more critical.
 As companies embrace water stewardship, there’s a unique opportunity to create synergy between water and biodiversity efforts.
-You can go to the BioBA website to learn more: https://ceowatermandate.org/biodiversity/

 Projects